PollockT/test_kali2.0_corsair_drivers/README.md

 If you're using **Unity** and the tray icon doesn't appear correctly, run `sudo apt-get install libappindicator-dev`.
 Then reinstall ckb.

-#### OS X

-- **“ckb.pkg” can’t be opened because it is from an unidentified developer.**
-- Open `System Preferences > Security & Privacy > General` and click `Open Anyway`.
-- **Modifier keys (Shift, Ctrl, etc.) are not rebound correctly.**
-- ckb does not recognize modifier keys rebound from System Preferences.
-You can rebind them again within the application.
-- **`~` key prints `§±`**
-- Check your keyboard layout on ckb's Settings screen.
-Choose the layout that matches your physical keyboard.
-- **Compile problems** can usually be resolved by rebooting your computer and/or reinstalling Qt.
-Make sure that Xcode works on its own.
-If a compile fails, delete the `ckb-master` directory as well as any automatically generated `build-ckb` folders and try again from a new download.

-#### General

-**Please ensure your keyboard firmware is up to date.
-If you've just bought the keyboard, connect it to a Windows computer first and update the firmware from Corsair's official utility.**

-**Before reporting an issue, connect your keyboard to a Windows computer and see if the problem still occurs.
-If it does, contact Corsair.** Additionally, please check the Corsair user forums to see if your issue has been reported by other users.
-If so, try their solutions first.

 Common issues:
 - **Problem:** ckb says "No devices connected" or "Driver inactive"